Get a free, no obligation personal loan quote with rates as low as 9.90%

 Can I check my RBC credit score through my RBC mobile app?

-Yes, it is simple to access your RBC credit score through the mobile app.
-Log in and navigate to the ‘My Services’ section, clicking on ‘View Your Credit Score’.
-From there, once you agree to the disclaimers, you can see your credit score, check its history, and navigate different hypothetical scenarios.
+Yes, you can access your RBC credit score through the mobile app.
+Login and navigate to the ‘My Services’ section and click on ‘View Your Credit Score’.
+Once you agree to the disclaimers, you can see your credit score, check its history, and navigate different hypothetical scenarios.

 Is RBC’s credit score accurate?

 The credit score you get through RBC is provided by TransUnion and is calculated using the information in your TransUnion credit report.
-Keep in mind, most consumers have multiple credit scores.
-This means that the credit score provided by TransUnion will likely be different than the score provided by Equifax or another score provider.
+Keep in mind that most consumers have multiple credit scores.
+This means that the credit score provided by TransUnion may likely be different from the score provided by Equifax or another score provider.

 Does RBC offer a credit monitoring service?

 Yes, this service is free of charge.
-You can navigate to the CreditView portal at any point, letting you stay apprised of your credit at any given point.
-The FirstReport collaboration keeps track of your activity, flagging anything unusual and bringing it to your attention right away.
-This monitoring service both identifies issues and helps you restore your identity in the event of fraud.
+You can navigate to the CreditView portal at any point to stay on top of your credit at any given point.
+The FirstReport platform keeps track of your activity, flagging anything unusual and bringing it to your attention right away.
+This monitoring service identifies issues and helps you restore your identity in the event of fraud.

 Is RBC credit score free?